 SQL Schema Definition

 SQL DDL defines the schema of a relation using a command create table.
-The general form of ‘create table’ command is as follow:
+The general form of the ‘create table’ command is as follow:

 Create table r(A1 D1, 2 D2, ……An Dn, (integrity constraint1), ……